joseph-flinn/site/data/posts/0017-triangles-of-death.md

 It seems that the lack of trust is the common denominator of _Triangles of Death_.
 And the kicker is that being in a _Triangle of Death_ grows the lack of trust.
-Any system that grows itself is a compounding growth system and has the capability of exponetial growth.
-Exponential growth of _lack of trust_ is not a system that we want to see grow exponetially. _"Compound interest is the eighth wonder of the world.
+Any system that grows itself is a compounding growth system and has the capability of exponential growth.
+Exponential growth of _lack of trust_ is not a system that we want to see grow exponentially. _"Compound interest is the eighth wonder of the world.
 [They] who understand it, earns it...[they] who doesn't...pays it"_ [[2](https://www.goodreads.com/quotes/76863-compound-interest-is-the-eighth-wonder-of-the-world-he)].